kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/toleration.md

 sidebar_label: Toleration
 ---

-The `Toleration` constructor creates a `Toleration` object that represents a Kubernetes [Toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)
+The `Toleration` constructor creates a `Toleration` object that represents a Kubernetes [Toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) that can be used with a [ServiceConfig][service-config] object.

 ```python
 toleration = Toleration(